-Bhiwani killings: Mahapanchayat warns of action if Bajrang Dal member Monu Manesar is arrested
+Bhiwani murders: Mahapanchayat warns police against arresting Bajrang Dal member Monu Manesar

-Manesar, who is involved in several instances of cow vigilantism, is linked to the death of two Muslim men from Rajasthan.
+Manesar, who is involved in several instances of cow vigilantism, has been linked by the police to the deaths of two Muslim men from Rajasthan.

-A Hindu mahapanchayat held in Haryana’s Manesar district on Tuesday backed Bajrang Dal member Monu Manesar, who is one of the persons accused in the killing of two Muslim men from Rajasthan, reported The Indian Express.
+A Hindu mahapanchayat held in Haryana’s Manesar district on Tuesday expressed its support for Bajrang Dal member Monu Manesar, who is one of the persons accused in the murder of two Muslim men from Rajasthan, reported The Indian Express.

 At the event attended by about 80 residents, including Bajrang Dal and Vishwa Hindu Parishad members, warnings were issued against the arrest of Manesar, a cow vigilante.

-Manesar is among the five men initially booked for allegedly killing Rajasthan residents Nasir and Junaid, whose charred bodies were found in a car in Haryana’s Bhiwani district on February 16.
+Manesar is among the five men initially booked for allegedly murdering Rajasthan residents Nasir and Junaid, whose charred bodies were found in a car in Haryana’s Bhiwani district on February 16.
 Their families have alleged that they were allegedly abducted by cow vigilantes.
 Of these, only one man named Rinku Saini has been arrested so far.

 On Monday, the Rajasthan Police added the names of eight more persons to the first information report.